Jump to a section:

 Beyond Descriptions: Expanding the range of content types on product pages can mitigate the effects of duplicate descriptions.

-• Videos: Incorporating product videos can increase conversion rates by up to 80%, as stated by Unbounce.
+- Videos: According to Unbounce, incorporating product videos can increase conversion rates by up to 80%.
 Demonstrations or testimonials can provide unique value.

-• Holistic View: Add sections to the page that showcase how the product fits into the overall experience and other products that will be needed for installation or, in the case of a home DIY project, finish the room design.
+- Holistic View: Add sections to the page that showcase how the product fits into the overall experience and other products needed for installation or, in the case of a home DIY project, finish the room design.

 4. Internal Linking Optimization